Where’s your “spot” in your house?

 The best part of learning French at home is that you decide how you want to learn.
 You know what works for your learning style, what interests and motivates you, how much time you can dedicate to learning French and everything else!
 Making your home environment a learning environment means that learning can take whatever form you like.

-The 5 Best Ways to Successfully Learn French at Home
+The Best Way to Learn French: Study at Home with 5 Household Hacks

 1. Establish a Learning Routine